datahub-project/datahub/metadata-ingestion/source_docs/snowflake.md

 :::note

 This source only does usage statistics.
-To get the tables, views, and schemas in your Snowflake warehouse, ingest using the `snowflake` source.
+To get the tables, views, and schemas in your Snowflake warehouse, ingest using the `snowflake` source described above.

 :::